Get your canvas data

 Async

-To achieve asynchronous behavior, you have two options:
+To achieve asynchronous behavior, you have two options:- Using the

 Using Async flag